ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/microcontroller-interface.md

 We are only concerned with pins that are power, ground, GPIO, and ADC enabled, so don't worry about all the extra abilities.

 * Power - 3V3 and 5V pins labeled with red.
-These pins will always be outputting their respective voltage levels (3.3V and 5V) as long as the ESP32 is powered
+These pins will always be outputting their respective voltage levels (3.3V and 5V) as long as the ESP32 is powered.
 * Ground - pins labeled as GND.
-These pins are 0V and serve as the return path in your circuits.
+These pins serve as the current's return path in your circuits.
 * GPIO (General Purpose Input/Output) - virtually every pin.
 These pins can be configured to read or output digital high and low signals.
 * ADC (Analog to Digital Converter) - only some pins.
 These pins can read analog values instead of just high or low.